juju/python-libjuju/docs/narrative/model.rst

 models.
 In order to do anything useful with a model, the juju lib must connect to one of these endpoints.
 There are several ways to do this.

-For api docs, see :class:`juju.model.Model`.
+For api docs, see py:class:`juju.model.Model`.

 Connecting to the Current Model